Linux namespaces

 Namespaces are a feature of the Linux kernel that partition kernel resources such that one set of processes sees one set of resources, while another set of processes sees a different set of resources.
-The feature works by having the same namespace for a set of resources and processes, but those namespaces refer to distinct resources.
-Resources may exist in multiple namespaces.
-Examples of such resources are process IDs, host-names, user IDs, file names, some names associated with network access, and inter-process communication.
+The feature works by assigning the same namespace type to a set of resources and processes, but allowing those namespaces to refer to distinctly isolated environments.
+This provides the illusion that a process or a process group is the sole user of the system's hardware and software resources.
+Examples of such resources include process IDs, hostnames, user IDs, file names, network interfaces, and inter-process communication (IPC) mechanisms.

+Linux namespaces, alongside cgroups (control groups), are the foundational technologies underpinning modern OS-level virtualization and Linux containerization platforms such as Docker, Kubernetes, LXC, and Podman.
+While cgroups dictate how much of a system's resources a process can use (such as CPU, memory, and disk I/O limits), namespaces dictate what a process is allowed to see and interact with.
-Namespaces are a required aspect of functioning containers in Linux.
-The term "namespace" is often used to denote a specific type of namespace (e.g., process ID) as well as for a particular space of names.

-A Linux system begins with a single namespace of each type, used by all processes.
-Processes can create additional namespaces and can also join different namespaces.
+The term "namespace" is often used to denote a specific type of namespace (e.g., process ID namespace) as well as a particular space of names.
+A Linux system begins with a single initial namespace of each type, which is shared by all processes.
+Processes can subsequently create additional namespaces or join existing ones, allowing complex, nested isolation boundaries.

 History

-Linux namespaces were inspired by the wider namespace functionality used heavily throughout Plan 9 from Bell Labs.
-The Linux Namespaces originated in 2002 in the 2.4.19 kernel with work on the mount namespace kind.
-Additional namespaces were added beginning in 2006 and continuing into the future.
+Linux namespaces were heavily inspired by the wider namespace functionality utilized throughout the Plan 9 from Bell Labs operating system, which treated everything as a file and provided per-process namespace isolation.

-Adequate container support functionality was finished in kernel version 3.8 with the introduction of User namespaces.
+The Linux namespace implementation originated in 2002 with the release of the 2.4.19 kernel.
+The first namespace introduced was the mount namespace, pioneered by kernel developer Al Viro, which isolated filesystem mount points.
+Because it was the first of its kind, the system call flag introduced for it was simply named CLONE_NEWNS (New Namespace), a name that does not specify "mount" and is often considered a historical artifact.

+Subsequent namespaces were introduced progressively over several years: